Gareth-McGirr/motorcycle-rental-management/README.md

 IMPREMENTATION
 * All sub menus will have an option to return to the main menu, this will typically be 0.
 * This will allow the user to return to the main menu if they selected the wrong option or are finished with the particular menu.

+This can be seen on all the menu screenshots above.

 ### Features Left to Implement